Meet the Coach

 Bachelors of Science, Sociology Minor, and Spanish Language Certificate, University of Wisconsin Oshkosh (2023)

-I’m a passionate wellness and health advocate, a behavioral and school technician, psychology graduate student, artist, local fitness entrepreneur, and bilingual Latina coach dedicated to helping others find joy, wellness, creativity, and movement in their daily lives.
+I’m a passionate wellness advocate, a behavioral specialist, psychology graduate student, artist, local fitness entrepreneur, and bilingual Latina coach dedicated to helping others find joy, wellness, creativity, and movement in their daily lives.
 I’m also a certified Hoop Love Coach through the Deanne Love Hoop Love Training program.
-With over 12 years of hula hoop dance and fitness experience, I bring a wealth of knowledge and enthusiasm to my classes.
+With over 12 years of hula hoop dance, fitness, and wellness experience, I bring a wealth of knowledge and enthusiasm to my classes.

-I find my work with caregivers, women and children working professionals, neurodivergent and BIPOC folks, first-gen students, and young professionals to be incredibly rewarding; I focus on helping everyone overcome burnout, incorporate joyful movement, improve motor skills, strengthen core muscles, manage stress, and have a more integrated work life.
+I find my work with caregivers, women, children, working professionals, neurodivergent and BIPOC folks, first-gen students, and young professionals to be incredibly rewarding.
+I focus on helping everyone overcome burnout, incorporate joyful movement, improve motor skills, strengthen core muscles, manage stress, and have a more integrated work life.

-As a master student in Behavioral Health Psychology at Carroll University, a new Behavior Technician and School Technician at TRIO Academy Inc., and a certified and practicing Level 1 Atrium Montessori Catechist, I am continuing to learn to be the best therapist, coach, teacher, and healer I can be.
+As a master student in Behavioral Health Psychology at Carroll University, a behavioral professional in training, and as a certified practicing Level 1 Atrium Montessori Catechist, I am continuing to learn to be the best therapist, coach, teacher, and healer I can be.

 “I’ve dealt with chronic health issues while dealing with everyday stressors, and I learned to work through them and become more resilient.